Mudrick Arbitration & Mediation, LLC

 Arbitration and Faculty Due Process Hearings

 Depending on the arbitration agreement, arbitration often is meant to be final and binding, subject to limited opportunities for court challenge.
 A third-party neutral hears the evidence and decides the dispute.
 It tends to be less expensive, often more private, and quicker than litigation.
+Dave Mudrick has an active labor arbitration practice.

 In faculty due process hearings: two parties (usually a school district, community college, or university and a teacher, professor, or instructor) submit an employment dispute to a neutral hearing officer, who hears the evidence and decides the case, subject to potential court appeal.